These medicines can be applied to the eye (topical), given

 type of eyedrop, you may need to take each medicine in a certain order.
 You can

-use the color of the bottle cap to help you remember when to use each type of
+use the color of the bottle cap to help you keep track of each type of

 If you are using more than one type of eyedrop, wait 5